×

 Musgravite Vs Stichtite Luster

 A primary knowledge about Musgravite vs Stichtite luster is useful in apparent identifications of these gemstones.
 Luster is the measure of light that gets reflected when incident on a finished cut gemstone.
 There are two major types of lusters: Silky and Adamantine.
 Since luster varies between two crystals of even the same gemstone, luster is limited to basic identification criteria.
 Musgravite exhibits Vitreous luster.
-Stichtite, on other hand, exhibits Resinous and Waxy luster.
+Stichtite, on other hand, exhibits Waxy and Resinous luster.